Uni sticker gang guilty of racial hatred

-Men accused of posting racist stickers at Aston University
+Men guilty of racial hatred after posting stickers at Aston University

 Four men have been convicted of inciting racial hatred after plastering a university campus with racist stickers and posing for a photo while performing Nazi-style salutes.